top of page

 Define

-• Manufacturing processes generate massive amounts of sensor data, but the challenge lies in distinguishing random variability from actionable deviations.
+• Manufacturing processes generate massive sensor data, but distinguishing random variability from actionable deviations is challenging

-• Small misalignments, such as overlay errors in lithography, can cascade into significant system failures.
+• Small misalignments, such as overlay errors in lithography, can cascade into costly system failures

 Screenshot 2025-09-05 at 12.16.43 PM.png